 The Basque Hydrogen Corridor was founded with the aim of creating a hydrogen ecosystem, based in the Basque Country, to enable progress to be made in the decarbonisation of the energy, industrial, residential and mobility sectors, as was made clear at the official launch of the initiative on 22 February, 2021.
-The initiative is spearheaded by Petronor and Repsol, with the support of 12 government institutions, 13 knowledge centres and business associations and 52 companies, bringing the total to 77 organisations with full capacity to deliver the mission by taking forward and developing dozens of projects across the entire value chain.
+The initiative, spearheaded by Petronor and Repsol, has been supported from the outset by 7 government institutions, 14 knowledge centres and business associations and 50 companies, making a total of 71 organisations with the full capacity to deliver the mission by taking forward dozens of projects across the entire value chain.

 The project is rooted in the strategic decision of Repsol to invest in the Basque Country and to continue moving forward in the energy transition, looking to deliver its goal of becoming a net zero-emissions company by 2050.
 In this context, Petronor is committed to turning the Basque Country into a hydrogen hub, as one of the cornerstones on which to move towards a green productive economy.

 The purpose of the BH2C is to be a driver in the process of transforming the productive fabric, and to ensure the continued importance of industry in the Basque economy in each and every one of the steps that are being taken in this respect.
 The initiative includes and encompasses economic, social, technological and environmental factors, amongst others, with an investment of over 1.1 billion euros up to 2026, creating over 1,340 direct and 6,700 indirect jobs.

-This will translate into the production of 20,000 tonnes of renewable hydrogen per year, enabling 1.5 million tonnes of CO2 emissions to be abated over this period.
+This will translate into the production of 21,000 tonnes of renewable hydrogen per year, enabling 230,000 tonnes of CO2 emissions to be abated over this period.
 In these first years, priority will be given to developing the means for producing green hydrogen, and the infrastructure and applications required for the deployment of a hydrogen corridor that will herald a turning point in the Basque energy transition.

 Mission and objective